Dear Pet Owner,

 - If you need to reach us, please call 516-385-4527.
 Please only call if necessary, as we are busy working on your pet and others.

 - We promise to call you when your pet can be picked up.
 Please pick your pet up within one hour of being called.
 There will be a charge for late pick-ups.

-1. There are typically no stiches/sutures or staples that need to be removed.
-The suture material used is absorbable and the stiches are under the skin (unless we have informed you otherwise).
+1. There are typically no stitches/sutures or staples that need to be removed.
+The suture material used is absorbable and the stitches are under the skin (unless we have informed you otherwise).